 ARRANGE THE COMICS IN ORDER

 Try to sort your comic books in order according to series and issue number.
 Organized collections are always eye candy for a dealer.
 This could be very effective since clients will likely go through your stack and discover your collection to be exceptionally enticing when they see everything displayed nicely and in a pleasant manner.
+Arranging will make your collection much presentable and much more attractive in the eyes of the collector.
+Arranging your comic books will show how much time and care you put into your collection and you know they are worth it as they are a piece of American History.

 PACK THEM CAREFULLY

 Plastic packs and sheets can be bought in bulk from any nearby stationery store.
 Pack your comics in plastic packs and sheets so they are more presentable.
 It shows your buyers how you have cared for your comics and ups your chances of getting a higher cost.
 In addition, boards will make any tears clear in case you have not taken care of your comic books appropriately.
-Pressing sheets shows buyers that your comic books are in rough shape.
+Pressing sheets show buyers that your comic books are in rough shape.
 Properly packed comic books are also less prone to damage when shipped or handed to buyers.

 WAIT TILL THE TIMING IS RIGHT

-Timing is the key in selling comic books.
+Timing is the key to selling comic books.
 The comic book market has its own ups and downs, and comic books are constantly shifting demand.
 Try to hold your comic book for the proper time before putting your collection up for sale.
 Hot, in-demand comic books tend to sell faster and at a higher price point.
 Always remember that

 “Good things come to those who wait.”

 For example, your comic books will be in more demand if the economy is doing well or there’s a related motion picture out.
-As inhe brilliant advertised motion pictures based on Marvel comics, consider offering your series when the film hits the theaters.
+As the brilliant advertised motion pictures based on Marvel comics, consider offering your series when the film hits the theaters.

 PUT IN THE EXTRA EFFORT AND Personalize YOUR SALE